ColumbiaRoad/net-impact-bot/README.md

 #### Deployment to AWS (via GitHub Actions)

-This project uses GitHub Actions to deploy automatically to AWS Lambda.
+This project uses GitHub Actions to deploy automatically to AWS Lambda on each push to the `main` branch.

-##### GitHub Actions Secrets Required
+(Note: The initial deployment to AWS should be done manually using the command `sam build && sam deploy --guided`.
+After the initial deployment, remember to add the environment variables for the Lambda function for example through the function's Configuration-settings in AWS.
+Remember to also add the required Github Actions Secrets to Github for future deployments (listed below))

-`AWS_ACCESS_KEY_ID` (required) (from IAM user) `AWS_SECRET_ACCESS_KEY` (required) (from IAM user) `AWS_REGION` (optional, uses eu-north-1 by default)
+##### GitHub Actions Secrets Required For CI/CD

-It’s recommended to create a dedicated IAM user for CI deployments.
+`AWS_ACCESS_KEY_ID` (required) (from IAM user) `AWS_SECRET_ACCESS_KEY` (required) (from IAM user) `AWS_REGION` (optional, uses eu-north-1 by default) `AWS_STACK_NAME` (required, should match your AWS Lambda function stack name)

 #### New Build Output